TradeIdeasPhilip/riemann-surfaces/README.md

 Click to save the point and continue your path.
 Hold the mouse button down to record your entire path, without any preview.

+(On a touch device you can just touch to add the next point.
+Currently there is no preview or drag option unless you use a mouse.)

 Use the dropdown list to pick a function to graph.

 ### Square Root